Skip to main content

 • Monitor credit usage at the group level

-(If enabled by your organization) Group Admins may purchase additional coaching credits for their teams, using available payment methods or allocated budgets.
+If enabled by your organization, Group Admins can purchase additional coaching credits for their team.

-• Adjust permissions that do not require workspace-level authority
+• Adjust permissions that don’t require workspace-level authority

 • Cross-group user management